MathewStylianidis/Datasets/README.md

 ## Multimodal

+### Sound focused videos from YouTube
+* **AudioSet**: A dataset of 1,789,621 10 second speech segments (4,971 hours) from YouTube videos.
+Labelled with 632 audio classes.
+Segments are proposed for labeling using searches based on metadata, context and content analysis. [[Link]](https://research.google.com/audioset/dataset/index.html)
+[Sound event detection]

 ### Interviews
 * **VoxCeleb**: Large scale dataset consisting of 2000 hours of audiovisual data from interviews uploaded to YouTube with 7000+ speakers of which 1251 are celebrities. [[Link]](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/)